giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 **Sector**
 ^^^^^^^^^^

-This feature doesn’t seem relevant as its most frequent values are “*Not Specified*” and “*Others*”.
+This feature does not seem relevant since its most frequent values are “*Not Specified*” and “*Others*”.